 Rebecca Zhang is an associate in Weil’s Corporate Department and is based in Silicon Valley.
-Ms. Zhang participates in the representation of public and private companies in a variety of transactional matters, including domestic and cross-border mergers and acquisitions, equity investments and divestitures.
+Rebecca participates in the representation of public and private companies in a variety of transactional matters, including domestic and cross-border mergers and acquisitions, equity investments and divestitures.

-- Advent International, as lead investor, in a $160 million Series D funding round for Zenoti, resulting in a post-investment basis valuation for Zenoti of over $1 billion.
+- Advent Global Technology (AGT), as lead investor, in a $160 million Series D funding round for Zenoti, resulting in a post-investment basis valuation for Zenoti of over $1 billion.

 - Aleph Capital and Crestview in their investment in Framestore and in Framestore's merger with Company 3 and Method, Inc., following Company 3 and Method’s carve-out from Deluxe Entertainment Services Group Inc.

-- Genstar Capital in its acquisitions of Truck-Lite Company LLC (n/k/a Clarience Technologies, LLC), Ohio Transmission Corporation and, in, together with TA Associates, the acquisition of Orion Advisor Solutions following the merger of Orion and Brinker Capital and in its sale of Pretium Packaging.
+- Genstar Capital in its acquisitions of Truck-Lite Company LLC (n/k/a Clarience Technologies, LLC), Ohio Transmission Corporation and, together with TA Associates, the acquisition of Orion Advisor Solutions following the merger of Orion and Brinker Capital; and its sale of Pretium Packaging.

 - Elevate Entertainment Inc. (a portfolio company of Mirasol Capital) in its acquisition by tender offer of Evans & Sutherland Computer Corporation.

-- Gores Holdings III, Inc., a SPAC sponsored by an affiliate of The Gores Group, in its business combination with Pacific Architects and Engineers, Inc. (PAE) (a portfolio company of Platinum Equity), with an initial enterprise value of approximately $1.55 billion.
+- Gores Holdings III, Inc., a SPAC sponsored by an affiliate of The Gores Group, in its $1.55 billion business combination with Pacific Architects and Engineers, Inc. (PAE) (a portfolio company of Platinum Equity).

 - The Gores Group in its sale of Elo Touch Solutions, Inc.